123githubatul/Atul-s-Portfolio/README.md

 # [Project 2: Data Exploration and Visualization  on Superstore Data_set Using SQL and Tableau](https://drive.google.com/file/d/1gcqa2ZPuw-il0uiChAmDMlhaQIEox-Hl/view?usp=sharing)

-In this project the maximum and average sales of various products and customer were categorised based upon the based upon the year , states/cities and segments later a dashboard was made.
+##In this project the maximum and average sales of various products and customer were categorised based upon the based upon the year , states/cities and segments later a dashboard was made.
 * Tools used:
 * Exploration Tool : SQL
 * Visualization Tool : Tableau
-* Data set used : Superstore (https://drive.google.com/file/d/1okrk4Kmr9er_63G6ViC3bQoy6O0KVl9-/view?usp=sharing)
+* Data_set source : www.kaggle.in where in Superstore (https://drive.google.com/file/d/1okrk4Kmr9er_63G6ViC3bQoy6O0KVl9-/view?usp=sharing)
 ## Overview of the project 2
 ![](https://github.com/123githubatul/Atul-s-Portfolio/blob/main/sales_sql.png)
 ![](https://github.com/123githubatul/Atul-s-Portfolio/blob/main/sales_dashboard.png)

 # [Project 3: Data Exploration and Visualization  on Human Trafficking_2019  Data_set Using SQL and Tableau](https://drive.google.com/file/d/1b2ytdkToFJAvve54rX09mlN9TCsXvmyW/view?usp=sharing)
+##Various crime cases takes place in india every year where in human Trafficking is a very major crime which takes place in different States/Ut of India , so in this project I took the data_set of Human_trafficking of year 2019 of india and determined the Top States in which human Trafficking occured and on which States/ut the government has to react to tackle against Human Trafficking .
+* Tools used:
+* Exploration Tool : SQL
+* Visualization Tool : Tableau
+* Data_set source : www.kaggle.in where in Human_trafficking ()